Dentist participation with Healthy Kids Dental

 Third molar extraction criteria for HKD members

-The HKD program does not cover prophylactic removal of pathology-free (asymptomatic) third molars.
-Surgical removal of third molars must be substantiated by evidence of pathology.
-Claims for extraction of one or more third molars for an HKD member must include a radiograph and a short narrative in the remarks section of the claim form that describes the specific pathology that indicated extraction.
+The HKD program administered by Delta Dental does not cover the prophylactic removal of asymptomatic teeth that exhibit no overt pathology or other qualifying conditions.
+To be a covered benefit, removal of asymptomatic third molars must be substantiated by evidence of pathology, disease or other local damage attributed to the third molar in question.
+Claims for extraction of one or more third molars, for patients enrolled in the HKD dental program administered by Delta Dental, must include a recent radiograph showing the entire length of the teeth involved and a short narrative in the remarks section of the claim that describes the pathology, disease, condition or symptoms specific to each tooth.

 - Unrestorable caries